openindus/oi-firmware/docs/source/get_started/arduino_example.rst

 Use Arduino code
 ----------------

-If you are a beginner with Arduino programming, you will find a lot of example codes on the internet.
-You can use them with adaptation in the code source.
+If you are a beginner with Arduino programming, you will find many example codes on the internet.
+You can use them with some adaptation in your source code.

-You will also find some example codes using Arduino libraries under the folder "component/arduino/libraries/.../examples".
+You will also find example codes using Arduino libraries under the folder "components/arduino/libraries/.../examples".

 Example: Use Ticker to control timing